 - If you are outdoors, stay outdoors away from buildings.

-Cover: Cover your head and neck with your arms.
+Cover your head and neck with your arms.
 If a sturdy table or desk is nearby, crawl underneath it for shelter.
 If no shelter is nearby, crawl next to an interior wall (away from windows).
 Crawl only if you can reach better cover without going through an area with more debris.
 Stay on your knees or bent over to protect vital organs.

-Hold on: If you are under a table or desk, hold on with one hand and be ready to move with it if it moves.
+If you are under a table or desk, hold on with one hand and be ready to move with it if it moves.
 If seated and unable to drop to the floor, bend forward, cover your head with your arms and hold on to your neck with both hands.

-Stay Safe After an Earthquake
+Stay Safe After

 - Expect aftershocks to follow the main shock of an earthquake.
 Be ready to Drop, Cover, and Hold On if you feel an aftershock.

 - If you are in a damaged building, go outside and quickly move away from the building.
 Do not enter damaged buildings.